 Gross imports of natural gas into Europe

-This graph represents European countries natural gas imports based on the supply source : whether pipeline or liquefied natural gas (LNG).
+This graph represents European countries natural gas imports in 2019, based on their supply source: whether pipeline or liquefied natural gas (LNG).

 Download the entire indicator